heremaps/com.here.validate.svrl/README.md

 The DITA Validator plug-in for [DITA-OT](http://www.dita-ot.org/) is a structure, style and content checker for DITA documents.
 The plug-in returns information about the compliance of the document against a **modifiable** series of validator rules.
 The plug-in also supports standard XML validation

+The plug-in consists of a single transform which can do the following:
+* Echo validation results to the command line
+* Automatically fix common validation errors within the document.
-The plug-in supports two transtypes - it can either echo results to the command line or return a report in *Schematron Validation Report Language* (`SVRL`) format.
+* Return a report in *Schematron Validation Report Language* (`SVRL`) format.
   More information about SVRL can be found at [www.schematron.com](http://www.schematron.com/validators.html)

 Table of Contents
 =================